-On May 22, the Office of Information and Regulatory Affairs released the CFPB’s spring 2019 rulemaking agenda.
-According to a Bureau blog post, the information presented represents regulatory matters it “reasonably anticipates having under consideration during the period of May 1, 2019, to April 30, 2020.”
-The rulemaking activities include implementing statutory directives mandated in the Economic Growth, Regulatory Relief, and Consumer Protection Act (the Act), continuing certain other rulemakings previously outlined in the Bureau’s fall 2018 agenda (covered by InfoBytes here), as well as considering future projects and requests for information.
+On November 20, the Office of Information and Regulatory Affairs released the CFPB’s fall 2019 rulemaking agenda.
+According to a Bureau announcement, the information released represents regulatory matters it “reasonably anticipates having under consideration during the period from October 1, 2019, to September 30, 2020.”

 Key rulemaking initiatives include: